An Equilibrium Analysis of Scrip Systems

 \section{Related Work}

 Scrip systems have a long history in computer science, with two main thrusts: resource allocation and free-riding prevention.
-Early applications for resource allocation include agoric systems~\cite{agora}, which envisioned solving problems such as processor scheduling using markets, and Mariposa~\cite{mariposa}, a market-driven query optimizer for distributed databases.
+Early applications for resource allocation include allocating time on shared computers (e.g. the PDP-1 at Harvard University in the 1960s~\cite{sutherland68}), agoric systems~\cite{agora}, which envisioned solving problems such as processor scheduling using markets, and Mariposa~\cite{mariposa}, a market-driven query optimizer for distributed databases.
 More recently, scrip systems have been used to allocate the resources of research testbeds.
 Examples include Mirage~\cite{mirage} for wireless sensor networks, Bellagio~\cite{auyoung07} for PlanetLab, and Egg~\cite{egg} for grid computing.
 Virtual markets have been used to coordinate the activity of nodes of a sensor network~\cite{mainland04}.
 Yootles~\cite{yootles} uses a scrip to help people make everyday decisions, such as where to have lunch, without involving real money.

 Systems that use scrip to prevent free riding include KARMA~\cite{karma03}, which provides a general framework for P2P networks.
 Gupta et al.~\citeyear{gupta03} propose what they call a ``debit-credit reputation computation'' for P2P networks, which is essentially a scrip system.
 Fileteller~\cite{fileteller02} uses payments in a network file storage system.
 Dandelion~\cite{sirivianos07} uses scrip in a content distribution setting.
-Belenkiy et al.~\cite{belenkiy07} consider how a BitTorrent-like system can make use of e-cash.
+Belenkiy et al.~\citeyear{belenkiy07} consider how a BitTorrent-like system can make use of e-cash.
 Antfarm~\cite{antfarm} uses scrip to optimize content distribution across a number of BitTorrent-like swarms.

 Despite this tremendous interest in scrip systems, there has been relatively little work studying how they behave.
 While there has been extensive work in macroeconomics on the effect of variables such as the amount of money in circulation on the economy (see, for example, the relevant chapters of~\cite{blanchard1989lectures}), this work focuses on goals such as minimizing inflation and maximizing employment that are not directly relevant to a system designer.